 On the other hand, level insurance premiums are a set amount when you initially take out the policy and the amount won’t increase as you get older.
 The downside to these premiums is that they are generally higher than stepped premiums, so it’s worth price-matching.

-In contrast, the national average cost of a prepaid funeral with Bare is about $159.50* per month over two years (actual prices vary by location).
+In contrast, the national average cost of a prepaid funeral with Bare as of October 2025 is about $159.50* per month over two years (actual prices vary by location).
 Alternatively, you can also choose to pay the full amount upfront, which averages around $3,678*.
 And once it’s paid, it’s paid!

 *Bare prepaid prices correct as at October 2025.
 These are the national average prepaid prices, actual prices vary depending on location.
 Click here to get a prepaid quote tailored to your location.